viviana-caceres/viviana-caceres.github.io/_teaching/modern-physics.md

 title: "Introduction to Modern Physics"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/modern-physics-fall24
+permalink: /teaching/modern-physics
 venue: "The Pennsylvania State University, Department of Physics"
 date: 2024-08-20
 location: "State College, Pennsylvania"
+duration: "Fall 2024 – Spring 2025 (two semesters)"
 ---

-I was a teaching assistant for Introduction to Modern Physics for Physics/Astronomy majors.
+I was a teaching assistant for Introduction to Modern Physics, leading one section for Physics and Astronomy majors and another section for nonmajors.
 I led weekly recitations, held office hours to answer students' questions, and graded their homework assignments.

 Course Description
 ======